Signature change by a morphism of spectral triples: Twisted spectral triples

 Following \cite{martinetti2022lorentzian}, the spectral action remains the same as for standard spectral triples, except that $\Dir_{A_\rho}$ is used instead of $\Dir_{A}$.
 The fermionic action then becomes the $\rho$-twisted fermionic action, defined by:

 Starting from a graded spectral triple $(\algA, \calH, \Dir, \Gamma)$, we ask how to twist this spectral triple in a minimal way, i.e., without modifying the Hilbert space or the Dirac operator, but only the algebra.
-A motivation for twisting the spectral triple in this way comes from the fact that the fermionic content of the Standard Model of particle physics is encoded within $\Dir$ and $\calH$, making any modification to these fundamental elements highly risky.
+A motivation for twisting the spectral triple in this way comes from the fact that the fermionic content of the Standard Model of particle physics is encoded within $\Dir$ and $\calH$, making any modification to these fundamental elements more risky than doubling the algebra as done below, see \cite{TwistSpontBreakDevastaMartine2017, TwistLandiMarti2016} for more arguments.

 As shown in \cite{TwistLandiMarti2016} a way to “minimally twist”\footnote{Without changing the Hilbert space and the Dirac operator} $(\algA, \calH, \Dir, \Gamma)$ is by the use of the decomposition coming with $\Gamma$.
 Using the projections $p_\pm:= (\bbbone \pm \Gamma)/2$ so that $\calH=p_+\calH\oplus p_-\calH:=\calH_+\oplus \calH_-$, all elements $a=(a_1,a_2)\in \algA\otimes \mathbb{C}^2$ are represented accordingly: